ParadiseforAndaChen/FLOW-DISENTANGLED-FEATURE-IMPORTANCE/README.md

    Use `Exp3_plot.py` to generate the corresponding figures.

 4. **Real_data/CTG**: Implementation of the experiments in Section 4.3 and Appendix E.3.1.
    Run `CTG.ipynb` to execute the experiments and obtain the corresponding results and figures.

+5. **Exp4**: Implementation of the experiments in Appendix D.3.1.
+   Run `Correction.ipynb` to generate the results and plot the figure.